Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Garlic supplements, such as garlic capsules or garlic extract, are available for those looking to potentially benefit from garlic’s health properties without the strong taste.

-Consult a healthcare professional before using supplements for therapeutic purposes.
+Consult a healthcare professional prior to utilizing supplements for medicinal reasons.

 Garlic Powder: